-Not putting in the effort to forgive should, therefore, be a deal breaker in a Christian relationship.
+Not putting in the effort to forgive should, therefore, be a red flag in a relationship with a man.

 3. He is prideful

 Ohh pride!
-Everybody’s least desirable shortcoming to overcome.
-And even though we might find excuses as to why being prideful isn’t ‘that bad’, it can be a serious deal breaker in a Christian relationship.
+The least desirable shortcoming to overcome.
+And even though we might find excuses as to why being prideful isn’t ‘that bad’, it can be a serious deal breaker in Christian relationships.

 If your man is prideful.
 He will have a hard time to admit when he is wrong and unwilling to apologize.
 Maybe his pride won’t allow him to forgive you of your current sins or past failures.